Documentation

 QueryImpl spec (WriterT spec.QueryLog m)

-Given that so implements the oracles in spec using the monad m, withLogging so gives the same implementation in the extension WriterT (QueryLog spec) m, by logging all the queries to the writer monad before forwarding the response.
+Given that so implements the oracles in spec using the monad m, withLogging so gives the same implementation in the extension WriterT (QueryLog spec) m, by appending a single-entry log [⟨t, u⟩] after the handler returns response u.

 Instances For